Avenir Suisse: Approach

-According to its mission statement, Avenir Suisse "wants to contribute to the formation of new ideas concerning economics, politics and the society at large."
-It follows "a liberal agenda and represents a market oriented position."
-Thus it postulates that "it cannot be in the first place the task of the State to solve the problems on the agenda."
-Still, the think tank "doesn’t play an active part in the process of politic consults or campaigns of votes."
-But to be "an animator of the public debate".
+According to its mission statement, Avenir Suisse “wants to contribute to the formation of new ideas concerning economics, politics and the society at large.”
+It follows “a liberal agenda and represents a market oriented position.”
+Thus it postulates that “it cannot be in the first place the task of the State to solve the problems on the agenda.”
+Still, the think tank “doesn’t play an active part in the process of politic consults or campaigns of votes.”
+But to be “an animator of the public debate.”

 The foundation’s publications tackle social, political and economical topics such as energy and environment, tax policies, professional training, old-age savings or the political system at large.
 The think tank also handles actual subjects such as: the work of seniors, the strong franc policy and the financial equalization between cantons.

 Publications

+Since its founding, the think tank has published hundreds of papers, mainly in German and in French.
+Following list contains a selection of monographs: